 Before you burn the ends, roll the bob braids under and check with the client to make sure it is the correct length that she wants.

 Remember that once you burn it, you cannot make them longer, you can only go shorter.
 Show her an idea of what the bob would look like before starting burning the top section.

 Do not dip the bob braids in hot water as you would for regular box braids.
 This would avoid losing the curls that go underneath.
 You can go straight onto putting the mousse on the hair.

 Next, go over the hair with some hairspray.
-We also recommend spraying on the organic medicated 5-in-1 anti-itch cream with olive oil, jojoba oil, shea butter and tea tree oil.
-This is 5-in-1 anti-itch conditioner that also moisturizes the hair.
+We also recommend spraying on the organic medicated 5-in-1 anti-itch cream with olive oil, jojoba oil, shea butter, and tea tree oil.
+This is a 5-in-1 anti-itch conditioner that also moisturizes the hair.

 Learn more about Box braids here

 Credit to: DOPEaxxPANA